top of page

 We use slow-release products that feed over 6 to 8 weeks.
 Quick-release fertilizers push too much growth too fast, then the grass runs out of food and crashes.
 Slow-release keeps feeding steadily as the grass needs it.

-Late spring application in April or May includes iron that makes grass darker green.
+Late spring application in April or May includes iron that makes the grass darker green.
 This is peak growing season, and grass uses nutrients fast.
 Properties throughout Fairhaven really show the difference when they get proper late spring feeding.

 Spring is also when we address pH problems.
-Most lawns around in this area test acidic due to fallen pine needles or just natural soil conditions.
+Most lawns around this area test acidic due to fallen pine needles or just natural soil conditions.
 When the pH is too low, grass can't use the fertilizer properly, even when you apply it.
 Lime application raises pH so nutrients become available.

 Summer Fertilization

-Summer fertilization keeps grass healthy through heat and drought.
 Early summer application in June or July focuses on potassium instead of heavy nitrogen.
 Potassium strengthens cell walls and helps grass handle heat stress.

 Late summer application in August maintains grass through the toughest part of summer.
-Slow-release fertilizer keeps feeding without pushing too much growth during heat.
+Slow-release fertilizer keeps feeding without pushing too much growth during the heat.

 Summer fertilization keeps grass alive and healthy until fall.
 Lawns that get skipped in summer struggle and take longer to recover in September.